Print out the entire Chapter 2 from here.

 Also, be sure to let the school district know that you want someone to attend the IEP meeting who is authorized to respond to the IEE on behalf of the school district.
 You are responsible for paying for an assessment that you have obtained on your own.
 However, if the district accepts the recommendations made in this assessment, you may be able to seek reimbursement from the school district.

-(2.31) The school district is refusing to let an independent evaluator visit the school site to observe my child in his current or proposed placement.
+(2.32) The school district is refusing to let an independent evaluator visit the school site to observe my child in their current or proposed placement.
 What can I do?

 An initial evaluation must be conducted prior to a student being considered for special education and related services.
-A re-evaluation may occur no more than once a year but must be conducted at least every three years for special education students with certain exceptions.
-A re-evaluation must be conducted whenever the student’s parents, teacher or district staff request one.
-[20 U.S.C.
+A re-evaluation may occur no more than once a year unless the parent/guardian/other education rights holder and the school district agree otherwise.
+A re-evaluation must be conducted at least every three years unless the parent/guardian/other education rights holder and the school district agree in writing that a re-evaluation is not necessary for special education students.
+A re-evaluation must be conducted whenever the student’s parents/guardians/other education rights holders, teacher or district staff request one subject to the two conditions stated above.[[20 U.S.C.
 Sec.
 1414(a)(2); 34 C.F.R.
 300.303; Cal.
 Ed.
 Code Sec.
-56329(d); see also Letter to Savit (2014) Office of Special Education Programs [OSEP] 64 IDELR 250.]
+56381(a)(2).]]

-No. As part of any re-evaluation, the IEP team (including parents) and other qualified professionals, as appropriate, must review existing data on the student to identify what additional data, if any, are needed to determine:
+No. As part of any re-evaluation, the IEP team (including parents/guardians/other education rights holders) and other qualified professionals, as appropriate, must review existing data on the student to identify what additional data, if any, are needed to determine:

 - Whether the student continues to have an eligible disability;